New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Browns stats and trends

-- The Browns have covered the spread once this season when underdogs by 2.5 points or more (in two chances).
+- The Browns have been underdogs by 2.5 points or more two times this year and covered the spread once.

-- Cleveland has hit the over in 55.6% of its opportunities this season (five times over nine games with a set point total).
+- Cleveland's games this season have gone over the total in five out of nine opportunities (55.6%).

 - When Cleveland scores more than 18.9 points, it is 3-2 against the spread and 3-2 overall.

-- In games that Cleveland totals more than 340.3 yards, the team is 4-2 against the spread and 4-2 overall.
+- When Cleveland churns out over 340.3 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Browns have eight giveaways this season, while the Patriots have 16 takeaways.

 Home and road insights